MarsBased/handbook/sections/development.md

   - Not only the happy path!
 - Continuously reviews its own code before passing it to reviewers.
 The soon any problem is detected, the fastest and easiest will be to fix it.
 - Release the code effectively, caring to not produce undesired side-effects (like downtime) on production.
+- Communicate blocking problems, delays and other issues to the Tech Lead.

 ##  2. <a name='Projectorganization'></a>Project organization